Related Articles

 Other terms you may hear associated with debt are secured and unsecured.
 Both revolving and installment debts could be secured or unsecured.- Secured: Secured debts are backed by assets, such as your home or vehicle.
 These assets serve as collateral for the loan, meaning the lender could take the item if you fail to repay the debt.
 These debts often have lower rates since they pose less risk to the lender.

 - Unsecured: Unsecured debts aren’t backed by collateral and are approved based on the borrower’s creditworthiness.
-Since the lender is taking on more risk, rates tend to be higher, and borrowers often have to meet more strict requirements for approval.
+Since the lender is taking on more risk, rates tend to be higher, and borrowers often meet more strict requirements for approval.

 Is Credit the Same as Debt?